Up-close photo of a person wearing exercise clothes and holding their low back to suggest sciatica pain.

 It’s important to note that sciatica pain should never be left unaddressed.
 When the sciatic nerve is compressed for a prolonged period of time without intervention, significant nerve damage can result.
 If your sciatica pain does not improve after a few days of home treatment, it’s time to see a doctor.
 Additionally if you experience a loss of bladder control or total numbness in your back or leg, you should go to the emergency room right away.

-Book an appointment to learn how we can help you alleviate sciatica pain through thorough diagnosis and tailored treatments!
+Book an appointment to learn how we can help you identify and treat the cause of your symptoms.

 Chronic Conditions That Cause Sciatica Pain